 In Cardinal Growth, the Small Business Administration sued Cardinal after it failed to repay loans.
-The court appointed the SBA as receiver and permitted it to marshal Cardinal’s assets and business records.
+The court-appointed the SBA as a receiver and permitted it to marshal Cardinal’s assets and business records.
 As a result, the SBA requested documents from attorneys who represented Cardinal in prior business transactions.

 Even though the general rule is that parties responding to subpoenas must bear the costs, there are exceptions.
 In certain circumstances, costs may be shifted to the party seeking documents via subpoena.

 Referencing DeGeer v.
 Gillis, 755 F. Supp.
 2d 909 (N.D.
 Ill.
 2010), the Cardinal court considered three factors in declining shift the subpoena costs to the SBA: (1) whether the non-party has an interest in the outcome of the case; (2) whether the non-party can more readily bear its costs than the requesting party; and (3) whether the litigation is of public importance.